 The estimated total number of students at Cal Poly eligible to participate in programs under Section 484 in the Title IV of Higher Education Act of 1965 and thus eligible to receive emergency financial aid grants to students under section 18004(a)(1) of the CARES act is 15,167.

-The total number of students who have received an emergency grant is 6,734.
+The total number of students who have received an emergency grant under the CARES Act is 6,736.

-Cal Poly awarded block grants in the spring 2020 quarter to students who completed a FAFSA, had an Estimated Family Contribution (EFC) of 0-19,999, were eligible for Title IV aid and were enrolled in the spring quarter at least half time.
+For these funds Cal Poly awarded block grants in the March 2021 to 4,535 students who completed a FAFSA, had an Estimated Family Contribution (EFC) of 0-9,000, and were enrolled in the winter quarter at least half time.
 The grants ranged from $650 to $1500.
 The remaining funds are being used for emergency and technology needs and continue to be awarded to eligible students through the Cal Poly Cares application ranging from $50-$2000.
 The language in the second relief bill was to provide direct aid to students with the highest need and those are the students this funding is concentrated on.

 All currently enrolled students who have additional expenses related to the disruption of campus activities due to COVID can apply for grant assistance through the Cal Poly Cares application.